freifunk-gluon/community-packages/ffac-scheduled-sysupgrade/README.md

     firmware_server :
     -   server from which updates are fetched switch_after_existing_mins :
-    -   amount of time without reachable gateway to switch unconditionally switch_time :
+    -   amount of time to switch after the firmware has been successfully downloaded switch_time :
     -   UNIX epoch after which domain will be switched